nonblocking/nonsnapshot-maven-plugin/README.md

  1. Execute the goal *nonsnapshot:updateVersions*
  2. Build the whole project
- 3. Deploy all generated artifacts to your remote Maven repository (e.g. Artifactory)
+ 3. Deploy all generated artifacts to your remote Maven repository (e.g. *Artifactory*)
  4. Execute the goal *nonsnapshot:commitVersions*

-On Jenkins you can use pre-build and post-build steps for #1 and #4.
+On *Jenkins* you can use pre-build and post-build steps for #1 and #4.

 This configuration guarantees that the artifact versions in the dependencies of a POM file are always available from the remote Maven repository.
 (And so the developers no longer need all the Java projects in their workspace.)

-### Making auto-deployments easy
+### Making auto-deployments simple

 If you've once setup the auto-release as described above, auto-deployment is pretty simple: